na-na-hi/renget/archive/Harahel_Benefactum.md

 #### Base Appearance
 **Head**
-The Lamia's hair is a turquoise much the same as her scales, but houses numerous fine, spaghetti-like strands of scaled serpents, which erupt from her scalp, each with the very same pitch-black hue as the bands that gird her tail's length, and reaching down to just below the shoulders—save the gravity-defying cowlick that often sways to the whims of its owner's emotions.
+The Lamia's hair is a turquoise much the same as her scales, but houses numerous fine, spaghetti-like strands of scaled serpents, which erupt from her scalp, each with the very same pitch-black hue as the bands that gird her tail's length, and reaching down to just above her posterior.
+A gravity-defying cowlick often sways to the whims of its owner's emotions.
 Two smooth, front-swept, ivory horns adorn the gorgon's head at an angle resembling a wreath crown.
 The pointed ends jut out a good three inches (7.62 cm) beyond her forehead and taper abruptly.
 Benefactum's girlish face is smooth to the touch, including the fine, teal flakes of scales beneath her eyes and those in greater frequency towards her ears.
 Her ears are finned, retractable, and of a darker tone of turqoise than the majority of her body, while being reminiscent of some mermaids in structure.
 They have a relatively high freedom of motion and tend to wiggle or even flap when the ohphidian's emotions get the better of her.
 Her eyes are rather unremarkable, spare their reptilian pupils and iris' captivating, rosy-pink hue.
 Within melusine's maw, lies a lengthy tongue typical of her kind, yet her teeth—fangs, specifically—are enlongated, due to partial Vampiric heritage.
 These dentures, however, are not of a length to be expected from a full Vampire, despite being a Lamia.
 **Chest**
-Light and sparse scale freckling patterns Benefactum's chest, while her large breasts remain unblemished, their size belying the musculature that lies beneath.
+Light and sparse scale freckling patterns Benefactum's chest, while her bountiful breasts remain unblemished.
 **Back**
-The melusine's wings, rather than being higher on her back, are situated more towards the lower back—reasonably above her hips, yet are still classified as hip wings.
+The melusine's wings, rather than being higher on her back, are situated more towards the lower back—reasonably above her hips, yet still determinably  hip wings.
 The retractable appendages themselves are a shade of aqua, albeit a much darker variant.
 The coloration may, in part, be due to mixed ancestry.
 Although they are wings by technicality—flapping and gliding is viable—their primary function serves to assist in swimming.
 **Arms**
 This naga has four muscle-laden arms, each with scales spanning from her shoulders-down.
 The pattern present is a simple one, mirroring her tail's.
 Each five-fingered hand is equipped with keen, extendable claws.